stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 06 - Production Systems.md

 - High: task/knowledge level (e.g., selecting a pitch, playing baseball)

 The lower levels provide an _architecture_ for higher levels and the higher levels provide _content_ for lower levels.

+## Assumptions Of Cognitive Architectures

+There are several of assumptions for cognitive architectures:

+1. Goal-oriented
+2. Rich, complex environment
+3. Significant knowledge
+4. Symbols and abstractions
+5. Flexible and function of the environment
+6. Learning